30 Years Later, the Battle Continues: The Psychology Behind the Bridge Wars

 —“Taking U Out”

 (Even stronger followup, though I thought was way too hard on Ms. Melody, who did not seem to be involved in the war.
 It’s really baffling that KRS never responded to that part of it.
-All I can imagine is that she and KRS must have broken up at the time, and so he didn’t care).
+All I can imagine is that she and KRS must have broken up at the time, and so he didn’t care.
+He was too busy extolling his own self anyway).

 MC Butchy B—“Beat Down KRS”, mocks the whole reggae theme of “The Bridge is Over”